 Before moving onto speculation and considering why the numbers are the way they are, let us first look at how many smartphones are used today:

 Note that while the number of smartphones active in the world is still going up, the growth rate is likely not going to stay the same forever, for reasons that we will be talking about later.
-Try also to note that as more devices become multi-functional, people might use fewer devices in general, much like how people no longer need pagers, PDAs, or similar.
+Also note that as more devices become multi-functional, people might use fewer devices in general, much like how people no longer need pagers, PDAs, or similar.
 This could, in some ways, affect how we think about the IoT.
 Why carry around three devices or have them in the house when one (albeit more advanced and expensive) device will do the trick?

 While it may seem like everyone and their uncle has a smartphone where you live, is it just a regional thing?
 Here are some stats on the number of smartphones by country: